 Nine years ago we introduced the Autodesk Manufacturing Academy, a one day training event with multiple tracks for product training and introduction to emerging technology.
 With the help of active Autodesk participation, we trained hundreds of engineers in California and Oregon each year.
 This annual event became the number one networking venue for customers using Autodesk manufacturing software and for others considering it.
 However, we are reminded that learning is not a one-time event.
 Just like Salman Khan before us, we realized that it is an ongoing effort that requires consistent nurturing and successful application before moving on to the next topic.

 Our team has made the decision to give KETIV AMA a rest this year and focus instead on building robust, online training materials that you can access at your own pace.
-Instead, you can join us every Thursday morning at 10:00 AM Pacific Time for a quick, live, educational snippet.
+We introduce you to Autodesk Virtual Academy- AVA.
+You can join us every Thursday morning at 10:00 AM Pacific Time for a quick, live, educational snippet.
 Topics are carefully selected by KETIV’s engineers based on common support issues and popular training topics.
 On occasion, we will invite Autodesk and other industry experts to present on our behalf, but you can depend on receiving the information you need to make better decisions for your business not just once a year, but every week.

 Click here to join us with Autodesk Virtual Academy every Thursday morning.